How to schedule an audit

 Assign

-This component enables you to set who will complete (Action officer) and who will close (Approval officer) the audit.
-It's important that these choices align with organisational delegations relating to the management of the audit.
+This component allows you to designate who will complete the audit (Action officer) and who will close it (Approval officer).
+These selections should align with your organisation's delegations for audit management.

-Select the user responsible for conducting the audit.
-Note: if you select multiple action officers, a separate and duplicate audit item will be created for each person selected.
-These audits will also have to be closed separately.
-If you only want one audit, but a number of staff to be involved in conducting the audit, simply select one Action officer (the lead auditor) and use the instructions to convey how the Action officer (lead auditor) needs to involve other staff in the task.
+• Action officer: Select the user responsible for conducting the audit.
+Note: If you select multiple action officers, a separate, duplicate audit item will be created for each person, and each will need to be closed separately.
+If you only need one audit but multiple staff are involved, select one Action officer (the lead auditor) and use the instructions to guide how they should involve other staff.

-Select the staff member who is accountable to close the audit.
+• Approval officer: Select the staff member accountable for closing the audit.

-Select the business area the audit relates to.
+• Related business area: Select the business area the audit pertains to.

-Select the meeting that has oversight responsibility for the management of the task.
-This is consistent with the premise that transparency in responsibility leads to greater accountability.
+• Related meeting: Select the meeting that has oversight responsibility for managing this audit task.
+This promotes transparency and accountability.

 Go to top